Jayden-Dollaga/Minecraft-server-cross-platform-/README.md

 During installation:

 1. “Download Ubuntu requirements?” → **y**
+2. “Install Crafty to this directory?” → **n**
-2. “Where should Crafty install?” →
+3. “Where should Crafty install?” →

    * Right-click your README
    * Copy path:
      `/workspaces/Minecraft-server-cross-platform-/README.md`